-Windows 8 is much more intelligent in detecting file system errors (they also inform you in Action Center with the "Restart to repair drive errors" notification) and they always repair them at startup (if you start or restart your computer).
+Windows 8, 8.1 and 10 are much more intelligent in detecting file system errors (they also inform you in Action Center with the "Restart to repair drive errors" notification) and they always repair them at startup (if you start or restart your computer).
 For hard drives, this means that in most cases no additional checks are required.
 You can still use Check Disk for detecting and fixing error on removable drives.

-In case Windows 8 is checking a drive at startup, please let it finish - the check might take up to half an hour.
+In case Windows is checking a drive at startup, please let it finish - the check might take up to half an hour.
 Usually, it takes much less time, but rebooting while a drive check is in progress might mess files up even more, or result in an unbootable state.

-Open (My) Computer from Desktop or Start menu or press Windows Logo+E on your keyboard to launch Windows/File Explorer and navigate to Computer/This PC if necessary.
+Open (My) Computer or This PC from Desktop or Start menu/screen.
+Alternativelty, press Windows KEY+E on your keyboard to launch Windows/File Explorer and navigate to Computer/This PC if necessary.

 To check the drive where Windows is installed, right-click on an item that ends with "(C:)", for example Local Disk (C:) or Windows (C:).
-In Windows Vista, 7 and 8, the drive also has a small Windows logo (a four-color flag or a blue flag) on it.
+In Windows Vista, 7, 8, 8.1 and 10, the drive also has a small Windows logo (a four-color flag or a blue flag) on it.
 The drive might also end with "(D:)" or "(E:)" in case you have multiple operating systems installed.
-The drive or partition Windows is installed on is often called system drive.
+The drive or partition Windows is installed on is called System drive.

-Drive letters A: and B: are usually reserved for floppy disk drives (FDD, often called "floppy") in older Windows versions, but you can still assign them to another drive/partiton .
+Drive letters A: and B: were usually reserved for floppy disk drives (FDD, often called "floppy") in older Windows versions, but you can still assign them to another drive/partiton .
 Please see Disk Management tutorial for more information.

 Choose Properties from the menu.

 Open Tools tab and click Check Now in the Error Checking section.
-In Windows 8, this is called just Check.
+In Windows 8, 8.1 and 10, this is called just Check.